aws-samples/bedrock-claude-chat/README.md

 ./bin.sh
 ```

+- You will be asked if a new user or not.
+If new user, enter `y`.
+If not, we recommend [deploy with cdk](#deploy-using-cdk).
+Note that `y` DESTROY ALL DATA in your existing data in RDS.
 - After about 30 minutes, you will get the following output, which you can access from your browser

 ```